ehough/psr7/README.md

 }
 ```

-This decorator could be added to any existing stream and used like so:
+This class could work with any existing stream and used like so:

 ```php
 use Hough\Psr7;